eda-ricercatore/gulyas-scripts/notes/deadlines.md

 	- Late Jan and Early Feb, 2019.

-+ LCTES, SIGBED Conference on Languages, Compilers, and Tools for Embedded Systems
++ LCTES, ACM SIGPLAN/SIGBED Conference on Languages, Compilers, Tools and Theory for Embedded Systems
 	- URL
 	- VENUE
-	- Mid Feb, 2019.
+	- Feb 2019.

 + SPAA, ACM Symposium on Parallelism in Algorithms and Architectures
 	- http://spaa.acm.org